Ruby Gillman, Teenage Kraken: Plot

-In the town of Oceanside, Ruby Gillman and her family are secretly Krakens.
+In the town of Oceanside, Ruby Gillman and her family are secretly krakens.
 Determined to fit in with humans, Ruby's mother Agatha forbids her from going near the ocean, including her school's prom at sea.
 Ruby's friends Margot, Trevin, and Bliss convince her to ask out her crush Connor anyway, but she accidentally knocks him into the water.
 Ruby jumps in and saves Connor — unknowingly triggering an underwater transformation — but new student Chelsea Van Der Zee takes the credit.

-Noticing bioluminescent suction cups on her fingers, Ruby hides in the school library, but transforms into a Giant Kraken.
-She is spotted by Chelsea and Agatha, whose ocean-dwelling brother Brill has been summoned by Ruby's transformation.
-Agatha calms her distressed daughter down to human size, and Ruby confronts her parents, who explain that the women in their family turn into powerful Giant Krakens while underwater.
+Noticing bioluminescent suction cups on her fingers, Ruby hides in the school library while going through an anxiety attack, but transforms into a giant kraken.
+She is spotted by Chelsea and Agatha, whose ocean-dwelling brother and Ruby's uncle Brill has been summoned by Ruby's transformation.

-With a reluctant Brill's help, Ruby sneaks into the ocean to meet her grandmother, the Warrior Queen of the Seven Seas, who reveals that Ruby is in line to rule as protector of the ocean.
-Other creatures have tried to seize power, including Leviathans, Umibōzu, and most dangerous of all, Mermaids.
-The evil Mermaid Queen Nerissa found the Trident of Oceanus but was defeated by Agatha, who hid the Trident before abandoning her kingdom for a life on land.
+Agatha calms her distressed daughter down to human size, and Ruby confronts her parents, who explain that the women in their family turn into powerful Giant Krakens while underwater, much to Ruby's ire and distress.
+With Brill's reluctant help, Ruby sneaks into the ocean to go to the Kingdom of the Krakens, where she meets her grandmother Grandmamah, the Warrior Queen of the Seven Seas, who reveals that Ruby is in line to rule as protector of the ocean.
+Other creatures have tried to seize power, including leviathans, umibōzu, and most dangerous of all, mermaids.
+The evil mermaid queen Nerissa found the Trident of Oceanus but was defeated by Agatha, who hid the trident before abandoning her kingdom for a life on land.
 Returning home, Ruby is attacked by vengeful sea captain Gordon Lighthouse, but is saved by Chelsea, who is actually a mermaid.
-Gordon's footage of Ruby in Kraken form goes viral, but Chelsea befriends Ruby, taking her on a "Super Sea Girl Ditch Day".
-Chelsea suggests that by finding the Trident, they can end the war between Krakens and Mermaids; her mother, Nerissa, was killed trying to recover the Trident from the Well of Seas.

-Grandmamah trains her granddaughter to master her Kraken powers, unaware she is using them to practice entering the Well of Seas, and Ruby neglects her friends to spend time with Chelsea.
-Ruby's father Arthur, younger brother Sam, and Brill trick Gordon into "capturing" their pet sea creature Nessie, letting him believe he has ended the Kraken threat.
-Ruby tries to introduce Chelsea to her mother, but Agatha is unwilling to trust a Mermaid and forbids her daughter from returning to the ocean, but an angry Ruby transforms and storms off.
+Gordon's footage of Ruby in her kraken form goes viral, but Chelsea befriends Ruby, taking her on a "Super Sea Girl Ditch Day", and suggests that by finding the trident, they can end the war between krakens and mermaids; her mother, Nerissa, was killed trying to recover the trident from the Well of Seas.
+Meanwhile, Agatha arranges her husband and Ruby's father Arthur, her son and Ruby's younger brother Sam, and Brill to be hired by Gordon as monster hunters in order to keep their kraken identities a secret.
+After Ruby has an unsuccessful attempt to obtain the Trident of Oceanus, Grandmamah trains her granddaughter to master her kraken powers, but is unaware Ruby is using them to practice entering the Well of Seas, while Ruby neglects her friends to spend more time with Chelsea.
+Meanwhile, Arthur, Sam, and Brill trick Gordon into "capturing" their pet sea creature Nessie, making him believe he has ended the kraken threat.
+During an open house party, Ruby tries to introduce Chelsea to her mother, but Agatha is unwilling to trust a mermaid and forbids her daughter from returning to the ocean, infuriating Ruby as she transforms and storms off.